NeosIT/active-directory-integration2/readme.txt

 * ADDED: SSO Username variable helper tab content now contains a table including all supported variables and their current $_SERVER values

 = 2.1.3 =
-* ADD: added message on the profile configuration page to inform customers about end of PHP version <7.1 support
+* ADDED: added message on the profile configuration page to inform customers about end of PHP version <7.1 support
-* ADD: json response for "Sync to WordPress" triggered via powershell
+* ADDED: json response for "Sync to WordPress" triggered via powershell
-* ADD: improved logging in within the Connection.php class
+* ADDED: improved logging in within the Connection.php class
-* ADD: missing German translations
+* ADDED: missing German translations
-* ADD: PHP_AUTH_USER to SSO username variables
+* ADDED: PHP_AUTH_USER to SSO username variables
 * FIXED: app.config and password.controller.config being flagged by customer firewalls / security plugins which resulted in them not being loaded properly (renamed them)
 * FIXED: redirect to target site not working properly after being authenticated via NADI SSO
 * FIXED: isUserAuthorized() not working properly with UPNs